 100mm to 110mm

 Skis with a waist width between 100 and 110 millimeters are what we consider to be “quiver killers.”
 In other words, if you’re going to buy one pair of backcountry skis and live in an area with decent snow, these are it.
 More and more companies are releasing skis that hover around the 105-millimeter mark, many with impressive versatility both out of bounds and at the resort.
-While not specifically designed for backcountry skiing, two nice hybrid options to consider are the Salomon QST 106 and Rossignol Soul 7 HD (106mm wide).
+While not specifically designed for backcountry skiing, one nice hybrid option to consider is the Rossignol Soul 7 HD (106mm wide).
 Skis of this waist width are narrow enough for spring touring but really shine in the winter months when there is potential for deeper conditions.

-One thing on the mind of most backcountry skiers is the weight of their setup.
+One thing on the mind of most backcountry skiers is the weight of their set-up.
 And as you can see in the comparison chart above, ski weights can vary quite a bit, from the ultralight Blizzard Zero G 85 (5 lbs.
 3 oz.) to the burly Atomic Backland 117 (9 lbs.
 1 oz.).
 All-rounder backcountry skis like the Armada Tracer (6 lbs.
 12 oz.) land in between these extremes.